Welcome to Boise With Pets

 The ASPCA Animal Poison Control Center offers the following tips:

-Do not apply any sunscreen or insect repellent product to your pet that is not labeled specifically for use on animals.
-Ingestion of sunscreen products can result in drooling, vomiting, diarrhea, excessive thirst and lethargy.
+Do not apply sunscreen or insect repellent to your pet that is not labeled specifically for use on animals.
 The misuse of insect repellent that contains DEET can lead to neurological problems.

 Never use fireworks around pets!
-While exposure to lit fireworks can potentially result in severe burns and/or trauma to the face and paws of curious pets, even unused fireworks can pose a danger.
+Even unused fireworks can pose a danger.
 Many types contain potentially toxic substances, including potassium nitrate, arsenic and other heavy metals.

-Loud, crowded fireworks displays are no fun for pets, so please resist the urge to take them to Independence Day festivities.
-Instead, keep your little guys safe from the noise in a quiet, sheltered and escape-proof area at home.
+Loud, crowded fireworks displays are no fun for pets, Keep your little guys safe from the noise in a quiet, sheltered and escape-proof area at home.